ojasiiitd/Language-Representations/README.md

 ---
 ### BONUS TASK: Harmful Associations

-In India, caste discrimination is prevalent not only in educational institutions, places of worship, jobs and markets, but is now also widely mainstream in online discourse.
-Be it Twitter, Facebook, Wikipedia or any other social knowledge base, violent casteist vocabularies and associations are propagated and gain traction in the media.
+In India, caste discrimination and casteist hate speech is prevalent not only in educational institutions, places of worship, jobs and markets, but is now also widely mainstream in online discourse.
+Be it Twitter, Facebook, Wikipedia or any other social knowledge base, violent casteist vocabularies and associations are propagated and gaining traction in the media.

-As word embeddings use tons of training data from the internet, these harmful associations find their way into these embeddings and silently inform the quality and "social coding" of the output.
-This is particularly harmful if these same embeddings are used in the sphere of law, curriculum design, and synthetic data production.
+As word embeddings use tons of training data from the internet, these harmful associations have no trouble finding their way into embeddings and silently informing the "social coding" of the output.
+This is particularly harmful if these same embeddings are used in fields like sphere of law, curriculum design, synthetic data production, etc -- these are spheres where LLM tech is already currently in use.

 To statistically analyse if casteist associations are reproduced which are propagated in mainstream online discourse:
 * I tried to see how adjectives (both positive and negative) statistically relate to nouns used to represent identities from both oppressor and oppressed caste communities.